-You gotta love a showy, flowering beauty that’s hardy to zone 3 (unlike its mophead, blue-flowered cousin H. macrophylla), looks its best in autumn when the rest of the garden starts to burn up, works in schemes from cottage to formal, adapts to full sun or part shade, some can be trained into a small tree or left as a big, blowsy shrub, is a romantic cut flower, and attracts butterflies.
+You gotta love a showy, flowering beauty that's hardy to zone 3 (unlike its mophead, blue-flowered cousin H. macrophylla).
+It looks its best in autumn when the rest of the garden starts to burn up.
+It works in schemes from cottage to formal and adapts to full sun or part shade.
+Some can be trained into a small tree or left as a big, blowsy shrub, is a romantic cut flower.
+Plus it attracts butterflies.

-Panicle hydrangeas (Hydrangea paniculata) can be tall and wide or compact depending on the variety, which means there’s probably one for most situations.
-Most have large clusters of white flowers in summer that fade to shades of pink or red before drying to beige.
+Panicle hydrangeas (Hydrangea paniculata) can be tall and wide or compact depending on the variety.
+This means there's probably one for most situations.
+Most have large clusters of white flowers in summer.
+These fade to shades of pink or red before drying to beige.
 If left to dry on the plant in fall, they’ll stay looking good all winter.

 If the only hydrangeas you plant are blue, you’re missing out on one of the late summer garden’s true pleasures.

 Glam, Awesome Hedge

 Whether to separate a property, cover a fence, or line the back of the house.
 Some panicle hydrangeas fill in quickly forming a dense, flowery hedge.
 Use tall, wide varieties such as Angel’s Blush® Hydrangea and Limelight Hardy Hydrangea.
 Plant a bit closer (about 5 feet on center) to get a tight hedge.
 As these go dormant in winter, back with an evergreen if privacy is a priority.